marcotof/marcotof.github.io/README.md

 **How it works:**
 - All translations are embedded in `locales.js` to avoid CORS issues on GitHub Pages
+- `locales.js` is organized with clear section comments for each language (English, Italian, Spanish)
 - Elements to translate are marked with `data-i18n="key"` attributes in `index.html`
 - The language selector is located in the navbar with flag-only options (🇺🇸 English, 🇮🇹 Italiano, 🇪🇸 Español)
 - Default language: English